facebook

 Is your balcony a huge open entry for pests?

-Balconies make a very good entry point for pests such as lizards, cockroaches and ants to come inside.
+Balconies make a very good entry point for pests such as lizards, cockroaches, and ants to come inside.
 Even tiny cracks and gaps allow pests to come in.
 Did you know?
 Rats or mice only require a 1cm gap to squeeze their way in!
-Balconies at home should consider setting up a pest screen.
+Balconies at home should set up a pest screen.

 Individual hygiene and cleanliness; clutter and tidiness

-A home’s overall hygiene and cleanliness plays a part in making a home attractive or unattractive for pests such as ants.
-Bad habits such as leaving food and spills all around without cleaning up, serve to invite foraging ants to feed on.
-Serious untidiness in a home by having clutter in all 4 corners of the home, also attract pests such as cockroaches to harbor and hide in there easily.
-Start to unclutter your home and clean up!
+A home’s overall hygiene and cleanliness play a part in making a home attractive or unattractive for pests such as ants.
+Bad habits such as leaving food and spills all around without cleaning up, invite foraging ants to feed on.
+Serious untidiness in a home by having clutter in all 4 corners of the home also attract pests such as cockroaches to harbour and hide in there easily.
+Unclutter your home and clean up!

 Location of nearby potted plants, green features

-Pest problems often arise out of our daily living habits which we may be unaware of.
-Home owners who take care of potted plants, or they have indoor or outdoor water features, have the potential to attract pests which favor moisture such as mosquitoes, termites and cockroaches.
-A leaking pipe somewhere often goes unattended; this is a real bonus for pests to come by as generally, pests seek water, shelter and food.
+Pest problems often arise out of our daily living habits, which we may be unaware of.
+Home owners who take care of potted plants, or they have indoor or outdoor water features, have the potential to attract pests which favour moisture such as mosquitoes, termites, and cockroaches.
+A leaking pipe somewhere often goes unattended; this is a real bonus for pests to come by as pests seek water, shelter, and food.

 Even simple acts of watering your potted plants may bring in some uninvited pests.

-Whether you live on a low floor or high floor flat and apartment, the location of the bin chutes and bin chute center is also crucial.
-The bin center is definitely a living quarter for rats, cockroaches, ants and more.
-If you live near a bin area, the key thing to do is, really to seal and deny any possible point of entry for these pests.
+Whether you live on a low floor or top floor flat and apartment, the location of the bin chutes and bin chute centre is also crucial.
+The bin centre is definitely a living quarter for rats, cockroaches, ants and more.
+If you live near a bin area, the key thing to do is, really, to seal and deny any point of entry for these pests.

 A secondary pest infestation…?

-Many people may overlook the fact of having a current pest infestation in their home i.e. Lizards or spiders.
-A lizard or spider infestation may happen when in actual fact is because you have another pest infestation going on in the first place.
+Many people may overlook the fact of having a current pest infestation in their home, i.e. Lizards or spiders.
+A lizard or spider infestation may happen when is because you have another pest infestation going on.
 This can be a mosquito or small fly infestation.
 As mosquitoes or small flies are food sources for lizards and spiders, they are attracted to shelter at your place for this steady source of food.

 This article was originally posted on Rentokil.